babe-and-spencer-enterprises/base-comfyui-node/README.md

 This is an output node in ComfyUI.
 It performs an upload as a side effect and does not return any value to the graph.

+- If `video` is provided, the node uploads a browser-compatible MP4 video to your BASE account.
+- If `image` is a list of multiple frames, the node generates and uploads an animated WebP file.
+- Otherwise, a static PNG image is uploaded.

 ---

 ## 💡 Example Workflow

 Place this node at the end of your workflow as an output node.
+Example use cases:

+- **Static image upload:** Connect a single image (e.g., from `VAEDecode`) to `image` input to upload a PNG.
+- **Animated image sequence:** Connect a list of images (frames) to `image` input and set `fps`/`quality`/`lossless`/`method` as desired to upload an animated WebP.
+- **Video upload:** Connect a video file to the `video` input to upload it as an MP4.

-Connect the generated image (typically from a `VAEDecode` node), provide your BASE API key and (optionally) a folder ID.
-The node will upload the image to your BASE account as a side effect; it does not return any value to the graph.
+Provide your BASE API key and (optionally) a folder ID.
+The node will upload the file to your BASE account as a side effect; it does not return any value to the graph.

 ---